Time for Three: Career

 In February 2021, Tf3 partnered with cellist and composer Ben Sollee to put together the soundtrack to the new Focus Features' film Land, starring and directed by Robin Wright.
-The film first premiered at the Sundance Film Festival on January 31.
-"We were so lucky to get Time For Three and Ben," says Wright.
+The film premiered at the Sundance Film Festival on January 31.
+"We were so lucky to get Time for Three and Ben", says Wright.
 "It was so moving to be able to sit on Zoom and they just pick up their violin and say, 'let me play something for you.
 How about this?'
 And you're just weeping!
 Like, 'it's so beautiful!
 I love it!'"